bluemardybum/Lister/README.md

 In order to make the algorithm autonomous in the recognition of the linguistic components and the subsequent translation via avatar, the technical support of the Urban/Eco interdepartmental research centre was essential: although Lister is a simplification tool, it is in fact its great technological complexity that makes it possible.

-As a reference for our model we were inspired by Ben Saunder's work (https://github.com/BenSaunders27/ProgressiveTransformersSLP)

 # Pipeline Steps

 ![pipeline_img](https://user-images.githubusercontent.com/117447103/199977486-4b62b49e-5650-40ba-8512-70003a6e3837.jpg)